-We are convinced that interrelations with Academia are inevitable to offer state-of-the-art professional solutions in the field of computational microbial identification, also for non-academic users such as diagnostic laboratories and microbial quality control in large-scale industry.
+We are convinced that interrelations with the scientific sector are inevitable to offer state-of-the-art professional solutions in the field of computational microbial identification for also non-academic users such as industrial quality control and diagnostic laboratories.
 This is because current standards and references in microbial systematics are fully led by the scientific community and represented by public databases, culture collections, and academic boards.

-To maintain and extend our connections to Academia, we permanently embedded subjects of our R&D into selected projects (see Permanent Co-operations below).
+To build and maintain our connection to the scientific sector, we constantly partnering up with selected public infrastructures and research projects (see Permanent Co-operations and Collaborative Projects below).
 This mutualistic relationship has turned into a fruitful win-win situation over the last decade.

 SILVA (www.arb-silva.de) represents the world's leading public database for ribosomal RNA (rRNA) gene sequences and provides comprehensive, quality checked, and regularly updated data sets of aligned small (16S/18S, SSU) and large subunit (23S/28S, LSU) sequences for all three domains of life (Bacteria, Archaea, and Eukarya).
 This service also includes an integrated and constantly maintained microbial taxonomy, representing the current reference in environmental microbiology.

 The SILVA web system offers a variety of online services such as sequence alignment and classification, probe and primer evaluation, as well as amplicon data set (NGS) analysis.
-Moreover, a number of complementary projects have been initiated by SILVA, e.g. the unification of the Eukaryotic microbial taxonomy.
+Moreover, a number of complementary projects have been initiated with support and involvement of SILVA, e.g. the unification of the Eukaryotic microbial taxonomy (UniEuk).

-As partner of the SILVA project, Ribocon supports the maintenance and advancement of the databases and services, and issues the SILVA Commercial Licenses.
-In addition, subsets of the SILVA databases are further refined by Ribocon to make them fit for use in commercial products and industrial processeses.
+As partner of the SILVA project, Ribocon actively assists the maintenance and advancement of the databases, mainly by supporting curation of the SILVA taxonomy.
+In addition, subsets of the SILVA databases are further refined by Ribocon on a commercial basis in order to make them accessible for use in specific e.g. industrial and clinical processes.
 Finally, extended professional support related to the SILVA project is provided by Ribocon on request.

-Focus: Standardized Data Analysis & Software DevelopmentStatus: Project ongoing (2015-2019)More: AtlantOS official
+Focus: Standardized Data Analysis & Software DevelopmentStatus: Project finished (2015-2019)More: AtlantOS official

 The overarching goal of the EU Horizon 2020 project AtlantOS (Optimising and Enhancing the Integrated Atlantic Ocean Observing Systems) is to deliver an advanced framework for the development of an integrated Atlantic Ocean Observing System that goes beyond the state-of-the-art, and leaves a legacy of sustainability after project lifetime.
 Together with partner AWI in Bremerhaven (Germany), Ribocon is covering the aspect of standardized genetic ("-omics") observations (rRNA gene-based community profiling of microbes and selected genetic functions) and also develops software products for on site/on board genetic monitoring.
 The project is funded with EUR 20.65 million and brings together 62 partners from 18 European and American countries.